-When a loved one dies with a fully-funded trust, Probate is avoided entirely, and the settlement of the deceased person’s estate becomes a family matter with no court involvement.
-Unlike a Will, the Trust does not die with the individual.
-The Trust continues after death and is administered by the Successor Trust named in the Trust.
-Although the process is typically faster, less expensive and more efficient than Probate, the process can be confusing.
-Riverwood has over 55 years of combined experience to assist you during your time of need.
+When a person dies with a fully-funded trust, probate is avoided entirely, and the settlement of the estate becomes a family matter with no court involvement.
+The trust is administered to the successor named in the trust.
+Although the process is typically faster and less expensive than probate, it can be confusing.

 Riverwood Legal & Accounting Services, S.C. has over 55 years of combined experience to assist you and your family with the administration of your trust.
 If you are the designated trustee, we can help you administer the decedent’s trust to ensure each aspect is fully taken care of properly and with minimal stress for you and the loved ones left behind.
 We can help you communicate with the beneficiaries of the trust, so they are informed every step of the way, and are provided with an approximate distribution time frame.

 Call Riverwood Legal and Accounting Services today to discuss your options for trust administration at 262-446-8145.